clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Another aspect and another reason *for* forcing all data to live in Properties is that with that approach you can actually get the best of both worlds: just have a map Value Property called "_data" that stores all of the private data.
 This way, it is not hidden from the outside but it is stored in a format that makes it appropriately difficult to get any meaningful content out of it.
 And it is safe to do so, because even though you can *read* all of the "private" Properties on a Widget, you cannot *write* to any of them.

+# notf vs. Redux

+The first of [the three principles of Redux](https://redux.js.org/introduction/three-principles) is the idea that the entire application state is a single object.
+This, combined with an immutable object model allows for easy implementation of complete application serialization / undo-redo / copy / diffing etc. (as seen in the quite brilliant talk [Postmodern immutable data structures](https://www.youtube.com/watch?v=sPhpelUfu8Q)).
+And we _do_ use immutability extensively throughout the notf architecture.
+However, our application state is not a single object but rather a wild collection of Widgets and free Circuit Elements.
+How can we live with ourselves in 2020, where the world has seemingly moved on from this entangled web of interconnected objects into the  promised land of the unidirectional data flow?

+Well, we know the pros, but what about the cons?
+Let us imagine how our application state would work in a single value:

+* Instead of pointers, we now have to do a look-up every time one object references another one.
+* References do not influence ownership anymore and in order to clean up dead objects you have to do your own garbage collection.
+* The undo/redo "pro" argument doesn't actually apply, because undoing a change in the UI alone is pointless, if the underlying model is not also affected.
+* We have a potential large application state and a lot of small changes.
+Right now, these changes are local to individual Values only, if we always create a new application state for every Value change, we will end up creating a lot of unnecessary work.
+* We can already serialize and deserialize the entire application - the fact that the serialized representation looks different from the runtime representation is not a bug, it's actually a feature.

+On the actual pro side: diffing a complete application would be very nice to do if we ever go ahead and do multithreaded event handling.
+However, that itself would add even more overhead to a feature that I had already dismissed because of overhead concerns.

+So no, for now we are not storing the application into a single object.
+Maybe my view on this will change in the future, after we have a working alpha version?
+I expect that the effects of some design decisions will only become apparent then and it will be interesting to see how they stack up against the current hotness in web development.

 ---